padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/Hazelcast-Minikube-on-WSL.md

 **Solution:** This is due to the WSL Minikube file paths set in one of the above steps.
 You can set the paths using `kubectl.exe` from PowerShell or reinstall Minikube and make sure to execute `minikue dashboard` before configuring `kubectl` in WSL.

-To configure paths from Powershell:
+To configure paths from PowerShell:

 ```console
 kubectl.exe config set-cluster minikube --server=https://<minikube-ip>:<port> --certificate-authority=c:\Users\<windows-user-name>\.minikube\ca.crt